section-engineering-education/engineering-education/articles/internationalization-in-django/index.md

 ### What is internationalization and why it is needed

-Internationalization, abbreviated as i18n, involves making a software application translatable to have a wider audience in the international market.
+Internationalization, abbreviated as i18n, involves making a software application translatable to have a broader audience in the international market.

-With the internet's borderlessness, it binds different individuals speaking different languages to come across your web application.
+The internet's borderlessness binds different individuals speaking different languages to come across your web application.

-Considering language being a major barrier in software adoptions, the introduction of i18n in web frameworks helps translators perform translations for varied languages.
+Considering language being a significant barrier in software adoptions, the introduction of i18n in web frameworks helps translators perform translations for varied languages.

 Why should developers care?
 When one intends to scale their applications beyond the immediate environment, the need for internationalization arises.